 TAPPAL

-Agricultural women workers belonging to scheduled cast (pulaya/harijan community) who have some traditional methods/skills to trap prawns (chemeen) by hand without using any equipments locally known as 'Tappal'.
-Umbry & Kancharady are known as experts in this field.
+Agricultural women workers who have some traditional methods/skills to trap prawns (chemeen) by using hands (without using any equipments) locally known as 'Tappal'.
+Umbry & Kancharady (Swami Narayani) are known as experts in this field.

 CHEMEEN PANAM